 Numerous aviation pioneers who frequently visited the airport during the 1930s included Charles A. Lindbergh, Jimmy Doolittle, Wiley Post, Amelia Earhart, James Haizlip, Frank Hawks, and Wallace Berry.
 A pilot by the name of Oliver L. Parks founded Parks College, a nearby aeronautical school, in 1927.
 In the mid-1930s, he became the Curtiss-Steinberg Airport operator and a business partner.
 (As an interesting side note, Oliver Parks suffered injuries in a 1927 plane crash near a Jesuit seminary in Florissant, Missouri.
 He felt deeply indebted to the Jesuit priests who rushed to help him and in 1946, he donated Parks College to the Jesuit-owned St. Louis University.
-Although Parks College closed their Cahokia campus in 1992, St. Louis University’s Parks College of Engineering and Aviation’s flight department continues to operate a large flight school on the airport today.)
+Although Parks College closed their Cahokia campus in 1992, St. Louis University’s Oliver L. Parks Department of Aviation Science continues to operate a large flight school on the airport today.)

 In 1930, spectators at an air fair at the airport witnessed an emergency parachute descent by Jimmy Doolittle (with Shell Petroleum’s St. Louis-based aviation department) after his newly modified Travel Air Mystery Ship broke up during a low altitude, high speed test run.
 The airplane had undergone design changes to the ailerons which proved disastrous.
 While approaching 300 miles per hour, the ailerons began to flutter, and the wings disintegrated.
 Fortunately, the aircraft rolled inverted while climbing to about 400 feet altitude, and Doolittle literally fell from the cockpit.
 His parachute opened a moment before he hit the ground.